 You will want to follow my tips above about the ingredients and how to properly whip this kind of frosting.
 Heavy cream and mascarpone must be high-fat versions.
 Make sure that you stop whipping the cream as soon as the mixture is fluffy and pipeable, as a minute later it will break and become runny.

 Any leftover cupcake can be stored in an air-tight container in the fridge for 1-2 days.
 I suggest you cover the dessert so it does not absorb any smell from the fridge, or from the kitchen.

 You can freeze the muffins after baking however I obviously do not recommend freezing the entire cupcake after frosting.
 Please note that this mascarpone-based frosting cannot freeze

 - 165 g All purpose flour

 - ½ teaspoon Baking powder

-- 50 ml Coffee strong espresso at room temp
+- 50 g Coffee strong espresso type of coffee at room temperature

 - ½ teaspoon White vinegar

 - 50 g Coffee strong espresso with a tablespoon of sugar for pouring on top of the cupcakes - use it hot

 - 150 g Mascarpone full fat, use it cold